Matej-ch/yii2-page-guide/README.md

 "matejch/yii2-page-guide": "^1.0"
 ```

-to the require section of your `composer.json` file.
+to the requirement section of your `composer.json` file.

 Setup
 -----

 #### 1. First migrate table

-it is necessary for saving rules on pages
+It is necessary for saving rules on pages

 ```php
 ./yii migrate --migrationPath=@vendor/matejch/yii2-page-guide/src/migrations